Get insider access

 Notable Mentions

-• Logitech G PRO X SUPERLIGHT 2: As an alternative to the Razer Viper V2 Pro, the Logitech G PRO X SUPERLIGHT 2 is a close competitor.
+• Logitech G PRO X SUPERLIGHT 2: The Logitech G PRO X SUPERLIGHT 2 is a close competitor to the Razer Viper V3 Pro.
 Its symmetrical shape is a bit more accommodating to a wider range of hand sizes and grip types.
-It also has a higher maximum polling rate of 2000Hz out of the box.
-Its overall sensor performance doesn't match the Viper V2 Pro.
-It also doesn't feel as sturdy, and its stock mouse feet don't glide as smoothly.
+However, It doesn't feel quite as sturdy, and its stock mouse feet don't glide as smoothly.
 See our review

-• Razer Viper Mini Signature Edition: The Razer Viper Mini Signature Edition performs slightly better than our top pick, the Razer Viper V2 Pro.
-It has a magnesium alloy exoskeleton that makes it even lighter but just as sturdy.
+• Razer Viper Mini Signature Edition: The Razer Viper Mini Signature Edition performs slightly better than the Razer Viper V3 Pro.
+Its magnesium alloy exoskeleton makes it even lighter but just as sturdy.
 As if that wasn't enough, it's also the first gaming mouse to support a wireless polling rate of 8000Hz.
-We aren't recommending it as our top pick because it's only being released in tiny batches and is much more expensive than just about everything else on the market.
+However, we aren't recommending it as our top pick because it's only being released in tiny batches and is much more expensive than just about everything else on the market.
 See our review

-• Pwnage StormBreaker: The Pwnage StormBreaker performs just as well as the Razer Viper V2 Pro but has a somewhat larger, right-handed shape.
-This mouse also natively supports a higher maximum polling rate of 2000Hz, and its magnesium alloy body design makes it slightly lighter.
-Its major downside is that its magnesium alloy body has cutouts that make it less comfortable without adding grip tape, and it's quite a bit more expensive than the Razer mouse.
+• Pwnage StormBreaker: The Pwnage StormBreaker almost performs as well as the Razer Viper V3 Pro and has a somewhat larger, right-handed shape.
+It features a magnesium alloy body design, making it slightly lighter.
+Its major downside is that its magnesium alloy body has cutouts that make it less comfortable without adding grip tape, and it's slightly more expensive than the Razer mouse.
+This mouse also natively supports a lower maximum polling rate of 2000Hz.
 See our review

 • Cooler Master MM720: The Cooler Master MM720 is a good alternative to the Logitech G305 LIGHTSPEED.
 It's not wireless and doesn't feel as sturdy or well-built as the Logitech.
 However, it's much lighter than the Logitech and offers surprisingly good performance for its price category.
 See our review